Prikshit2803/Alum-Connect/README.md

 Conclusion:
 Alum Connect is not just another social media app; it's a platform that brings back the nostalgia of your campus days.
 While it draws inspiration from Instagram, it is tailored and fine-tuned to cater to the unique bond that only alumni understand.
 Join Alum Connect and embark on a journey down memory lane!

-This description paints "Alum Connect" as an original platform while acknowledging its inspiration from Instagram.